-115 Clauses An explicit reference 122 providing that the liability may be subject to possible WDC by the resolution authority 123 will be required for instruments issued as of 28 June 2021.
-Such a reference on possible clauses on WDC are is an eligibility condition that must be included in contractual documentation and, where applicable or in the prospectus for a liability.
-The SRB expects banks to ensure the robustness and legal soundness of such a provision in the documentation underlying the liability.
+An explicit reference118 providing that the liability may be subject to possible WDC by the resolution authority119 will be required for instruments issued as of 28 June 2021.
+Such a reference on possible WDC is an eligibility condition that must be included in contractual documentation and, where applicable, in the prospectus for a liability.